rehierl/abstract-properties/15-x-hierarchies-2/15-1-hierarchy-of-traces/1-1-hierarchy-iso-tree.md

 scopes `Hs` - i.e. the T-Hs isomorphism.

 <!-- ======================================================================= -->
-## decoding a doctree's child order
+## decoding the doctree's child order

 Recall that the child order of a doctree is embedded into the pre-order trace of its root, and also partially into the pre-order traces of every other node.